carogaltier/medscheduler/docs/index.md

 - **Appointments** — Booked appointments linking patients to slots with probabilistic attendance, cancellations, and rebooking outcomes.

 Outputs are returned as **pandas DataFrames**, with optional CSV export.
+The codebase is modular and extensible.
+Simulation parameters and behavioral assumptions can be overridden via class arguments or extended methods, enabling adaptation to different countries, health systems, or research needs.